Intuit Global Privacy Statement

 For research.
 With appropriate controls, we may share information with third-parties, such as academic institutions, government and non-profit organizations, for research purposes or to publish academic or policy-related materials.
 We only share information in a way that would not allow any individual to be identified.

 For joint features, sales, promotions and events.
 We may share your information with third-parties companies who are jointly providing features, sales initiatives, promotions or events with us.

 With financial services providers.
-We may share personal Information with collection agencies, credit bureaus and loan service providers, and payment card association members.
+In connection with our financial products, we may share personal information with collection agencies, credit bureaus and loan services providers, and payment card association members.
 We may also share your personal information with other companies, lawyers, credit bureaus, agents, government agencies, and card associations in connection with issues related to fraud, credit, defaults, or debt collection.

 When you publicly post the information.
 We may provide opportunities for you to publicly post reviews, questions, comments, suggestions or other content, which may include personal information, such as your name or user name.
 Anything you share in a public forum is public, and you should think carefully before you decide to share.

 With service providers or agents.
 We share personal information with our service providers or agents who provide services on our behalf for the purposes described in this Privacy Statement.
 Service providers or agents are required to implement reasonable privacy and information protection controls to maintain the privacy and security of information provided to them consistent with the privacy practices outlined in this Statement.
 Service providers or agents may include companies that assist us with our advertising, marketing and sales efforts, help us with our technology offerings (such as a hosting, security or anti-fraud providers) and help us run our business.

 For mergers and acquisitions.
 If we are involved with a merger, asset sale, financing, liquidation, bankruptcy, or the acquisition of all or part of our business to another company, we may share your information with that company and its advisors before and after the transaction date.